windoze/vertx-kotlin-rpc/README.md

 Notes
 -----

+* JSON RPC use [Jackson](https://github.com/FasterXML/jackson) for serialization/deserialization.
-All arguments and returned values are serialized/deserialized by [Kryo](https://github.com/EsotericSoftware/kryo), refer to its documentations for more details.
+* All other arguments and returned values are serialized/deserialized by [Kryo](https://github.com/EsotericSoftware/kryo), refer to its documentations for more details.
+* Java Reflection API cannot retrieve function parameter names, which is required to build JSON object, so Java version of JSON RPC is unavailable.
+Tell me if you have any ideas.

 TODO
 ----

 * Function overloading support.
 * Call tracing and debugging.
+* JSON RPC needs to support path parameters, which is used by many REST API.